 04

-Can regranulate packaging be transparent and white?
+Can regranulate packaging be transparent or white?

 05